 Calling something sublime sets up certain expectations: Sublime Comporta doesn’t disappoint, thanks to its sleepy bucolic setting (in easy reach of Portugal’s best beach), minimalist design – all glittering glass, white wood and modernist va-va-voom – and delicious Portuguese food.
 This handsome hotel’s romantic rooms and cosy cabanas occupy a bucolic 17-acre patch of woodlands and wildflowers, home to a knee-weakening pool with a fire pit beyond it, designed for sultry, sociable nights.
-If you go home without trying the grilled black pork, pan-fried garlic prawns or eight-or-so mojitos, we haven’t done our job properly.
+If you go home without trying the suckling pig, scarlet prawns or the other wonders the chef finds in the hotel garden, from local fishermen and at nearby wineries, we haven’t done our job properly.

 Noon, but flexible, subject to availability.
 Earliest check-in, 3pm.

 Double rooms from £493.86 (€550), including tax at 6 per cent.

 Rates usually include breakfast (Continental and cooked options, including just-baked pastries, ham, cheese, granola, eggs, bacon and so on).

 Sublime Comporta has a stash of bikes for guests to borrow.

 Scenic 17-hectare estate; fire pit; free WiFi throughout.
 In rooms: TV, desk, minibar, bathrobes.